benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 once students finish High School---where can they go to further develop their creative practice?
-The c/c/c studio program will give them deep links & relationships into the ANU (across both CS and the Schools of Art & Design and School of Music) and an avenue for continuing their work in this area.
+The c/c/c studio program will give them deep links & relationships into the ANU (across both CS and the Schools of Art & Design and School of Music) and an avenue for continuing their creative work.

 There are a few outreach programs [advertised on the CECS website](https://cecs.anu.edu.au/study/more-information/outreach-programs-schools),